 Time management is a skill I am working on every day.
 My work schedule is not consistent day to day, but it is week to week.
 As such my husband and I have managed to collect the girls from daycare on a pretty consistent schedule.
 This year our world was a little shaken up because our daycare provider (of the last 7 years) had to let us go in favour of full-time kids.
 I totally get that, and there’s no hard feelings at all, but it meant we had to find alternate care for the girls after school (and on PA days, Christmas Break and March Break.)
 So now the girls stay at school for the after school program.

 Emma is now having occupational therapy sessions once a week (on Wednesdays because that’s the day I can pick her up right when school ends.)
 The sessions are an hour and the place is only open until 4.
 I’m lucky the girls go to an early start/early dismissal school so I can get them on the bus before work and have an opportunity to schedule appointments for them after school.
-It’s still hard work to get everyone everywhere – I’m working on a post of how a “regular” week goes in our home.
+It’s still hard work to get everyone everywhere – I have a post of how a “regular” week goes in our home.
 I think we are only home 2 nights a week and the rest of time is filled with extra-curricular activities.
-Stay tuned for that post!

 My friend Ashley (@ashleyjperna) is a single mom with shared custody of her son.
 Right now she works 3 jobs and has recently been through some rough stuff in her personal life.
 Here’s her quote about being a working parent: “It’s like juggling with a ton of balls and one is always on the ground.”
 I thought that was a very apt metaphor!
 You can check out Ashely’s other writings here.